-Coffee Tasting in London – Experience to Savour
+Coffee Tasting in London

+Coffee tasting is also known as coffee cupping.
 The people who do this professionally, are known as Q graders.
 But coffee cupping is something you can do informally to learn about tastes and aromas of coffee.
 Like wine tasting, coffee tasting takes practice to develop your nose and palate, but what better way than to get started.

 Here are places for coffee tasting in London.
-These are ones where you can look at doing this for fun and to learn.

 Ozone is an award winning coffee roastery that originated in New Zealand that provides some of the best coffees in London.
 Today, Ozone is a favourite with coffee connoisseurs in London.